 When it comes to vegetable gardening, spinach planting is a great addition.
 Spinach (Spinacia oleracea) is a wonderful source of Vitamin A and one of the healthiest sources minerals and nutrients that we can grow.

 When you think about how to grow spinach, think about which kind you’d like to grow.
 There is crinkled leaf spinach, plain leaf spinach and savoy spinach.
 All are wonderful in their own way.

 How to Plant Spinach

 One of the best tips for growing spinach is to make sure to plant it early in the spring.
-How to plant spinach is to put it in the soil as soon as your garden space is ready and the soil is workable.
+Plant spinach in the soil as soon as your garden space is ready and the soil is workable.
 It prefers loose, well-draining soil and will thrive in both sun and shade conditions.

 Spinach planting is done by planting the seeds directly outdoors, ½ inch deep.
 Plant about 12 to 15 seeds per foot of row to ensure plenty of spinach growth.
 Once your plants are at least an inch or so tall, start thinning your spinach plants to about 2-4 inches apart.
 Also, make sure your rows are only 12 inches (30 cm.) apart, which keeps weeds down to a minimum.

-The best way I know for growing spinach is to do a planting every couple to every few weeks.
+Succession planting is a great method for growing spinach, planting every couple to every few weeks.
 This will yield fresh spinach all summer long.